 Two hundred eighty-four of 10,416 surveyed gastroenterologists answered the screening questions (3% response rate).
 Of those, 202 participants completed the survey (Table 1).
-Respondents were distributed throughout the US, had a mean 17.7±8.8 years in gastroenterology practice, and spent 95% of their time in direct patient care.
+Respondents were distributed throughout the United States, had a mean of 17.7 \pm 8.8 years in gastroenterology practice, and spent 95% of their time in direct patient care.
 Most worked in a community group or solo practice (68%), and an average of 35% practiced in an integrated delivery network or managed care organization.